pgxcentre/genipe/docs/tutorials/tutorial_extract.rst

 Genome-wide imputation dataset might be huge.
-Often, it is required to extract a subset of imputed sites (*e.g.* specific markers, genomic location, or markers with a specific minor allele frequency).
+Often, it is required to extract a subset of imputed sites (*e.g.* specific markers, genomic location, or markers with a specific minor allele frequency, information value or completion rate).
 Also, different format might be required, depending of the underlying analysis (*e.g.* hard calls or dosage values).
-We provide an easy tool to perform site extraction of multiple *impute2* files using either marker identification number, or genomic location and/or minor allele frequency and/or call rate.
+We provide an easy tool to perform site extraction of multiple *impute2* files using either marker identification number, or genomic location and/or minor allele frequency and/or call rate and/or information value.

 We suppose that you have followed the main :ref:`genipe-tut-page`.
 The following command will create the working directory for this tutorial.